nilsgumpfer/experiment-environment-ecg-ai/README.md

 #### Experiment evaluation

 To evaluate an experiment, switch to directory `/runner/evaluation_runner` and run `python3 evaluation_runner.py -e $EXPERIMENT_ID$`, for example `python3 evaluation_runner.py -e 2020-07_my_first_experiment`

-### Web Interface

-#### Tensorboard

-To start tensorboard, open a new screen and run `tensorboard --logdir=/data/ecg-dl-experiment-environment/tensorboard/$SUBDIR$ --bind_all`.
-You can reach it via `https://bioinf-yamata.mni.thm.de:$OPENEDPORT$`, for example `https://bioinf-yamata.mni.thm.de:7900`.

-**Important notice:** For each experiment, there is a mandatory parameter in the config file called `tensorboard_subdir`, which specifies where the tensorboard files are logged to.
-This is due to the fact that tensorboard becomes very slow if a large amount of logs has to be managed.
-For this reason, the logs are separated into subdirs.

-#### Experiment overview

-To get an overview of all experiments where you can also access the evaluation results, open a new screen and run `python3 manage.py runserver 0:6006`.
-You can reach it via `https://bioinf-yamata.mni.thm.de:$OPENEDPORT$`, for example `https://bioinf-yamata.mni.thm.de:7900`.

-_Hint:_ Keep in mind that the experiment overview has to run on a different port than tensorboard.
-Otherwise, open two separate ports.

-#### File system browser

-To access the file system of your docker container, go to `https://bioinf-yamata.mni.thm.de:$OPENEDPORT$/filesystembrowser`.
-Make sure to run the steps descibed in "Experiment overview" above to start the web service.